 Since I had my shoes on I gently nudged him.
 He quickly stood up and just sat there on the concrete driveway dazed and staring into space.
 Being a nurse I recognized that this bird was in shock.
 I got a blanket to wrap him in to keep him warm as I explained to him that I wanted to help him.

 I quickly did some research.
-First there were tiny feathers like you see on the head of a bird on the garage window; so that pretty clearly told the “what happened” part of his dilemma.
+On the garage window there were tiny feathers like the ones on the head of this bird; so that pretty clearly told the “what happened” part of his dilemma.

 Next I had to find out who treats injured hawks.
 After calling a local vet I found out that because the hawk was a raptor he had to be taken to the local raptor center for help.
 I called the Raptor Center and was delighted to hear that they were about 30 miles up the highway from me, instead of in another state!